rubra-ai/rubra/docs/docs/inference/transformers.md

 ```

-4. continue the conversation by provide the function call result:
+4. Continue the conversation by provide the function call result:
 ```python
 if function_call:
     # append the assistant tool call msg